If everyone who used this site donated just $3/month, it could be a full time job for multiple people!

 Intro

-Ruby and Sapphire may not have as many tips as FRLG or Emerald due to their reliance on the Live Battery method.
-However, there are still some valuable insights we can provide.
+Ruby and Sapphire may have fewer tips than FRLG or Emerald due to the Live Battery method, but there are still valuable insights to share.

 Trainer Card Flip

-In Gen 3, performing a Trainer Card Flip resets the noise-related delays, allowing you to focus on the default delay.
-It's a crucial step you should do almost reflexively.
-Simply access your Trainer Card and press A. To keep it simple, do this between 10k-5k advances before your target advance.
-This can save you a lot of trouble.
+In Gen 3, flipping your Trainer Card resets noise-related delays, helping you focus on the default delay.
+It's important to do this reflexively.
+Access your Trainer Card and press A. Try to do this between 10k-5k advances before your target advance.
+This can save you trouble.

 Minimizing Noise

-Building on the previous tip, a way to minimize vblank and noise issues is to open your Trainer Card when starting your RNG, perform a flip, close it, and advance to your target advance.
-This might sound simple, but it's an effective strategy to shield yourself from unexpected surprises.
+To reduce vblank and noise issues, open your Trainer Card at the start of your RNG, perform a flip, close it, and then advance to your target.
+This simple strategy can protect you from unexpected surprises.

 Speeding Up RNG Advances

-Compared to Emerald, Fire Red, or Leaf Green, Ruby and Sapphire lack many options for speeding up RNG advances.
-However, like any Gen 3 game, being in a battle accelerates the RNG advancement by a factor of two.
-This is particularly useful for wild Pokémon RNG.
+Ruby and Sapphire have limited options for speeding up RNG advances compared to Emerald, Fire Red, or Leaf Green.
+However, like any Gen 3 game, being in a battle doubles the RNG advancement speed, which is useful for wild Pokémon RNG.

 Painting RNG

-Even though it's not very useful for Live Battery, the Painting method does work in Ruby / Sapphire.
-Since it's a more advanced technique, it will be covered in a separate guide.
+Although it's not very useful for Live Battery, the Painting method does work in Ruby and Sapphire.
+As it's more advanced, it will be covered in a separate guide.